 There are wonderful experts out there who can take just one good look at a Cross and tell you whether it's real or fake, and possibly even who made it.
 They do this from years of handling them and also analysing the small idiosyncrasies of the design, placement of the numbers etc. that characterise certain makers.

 If you have the time, joining some online expert chat rooms and social media groups can be useful to tap friendly experts and build some knowledge.
 Watch out for the condescending 'rivet counters' though who may not be as welcoming as they should be to new collectors.
 Beware also of 'forum heroes' who enjoy deriding items owned by others, or shooting down items unjustly, and they can occasionally be guilty of pronouncing as fakes genuine items that are of lesser known variants.
 There are some crosses that even experts will be divided on as well.

-For most militaria collectors, we are just in the hands of honest dealers to be open with what it is that they are selling.
+For most militaria collectors, they are in the hands of honest dealers to be open with what it is that they are selling.
 Beware of less open and honest dealers who can pass off aged fakes as the real deal.
 Be aware that some dealers who may not have detailed knowledge, may innocently be passing off a fake that they themselves fell for as a genuine item.
 It wouldn't be the first time that even experienced dealers and collectors had fallen for a clever fake of German militaria.